We have collected a variety of questions that new students have and hope this will help you achieve a smooth transition into the program.

 You will not be able to rent graduate level textbooks.
 You can purchase them at the ASU Bookstore or on-line.

-The HPC Department offers two certificate programs which may be of interest.
-There is the Addictions Certificate and an Expressive Arts Certificate.
+The HPC Department offers three certificate programs which may be of interest.
+The Addictions Certificate , Expressive Arts Certificate, , and Systemic Multicultural Certificate are offered.
 These courses can generally be taken as your electives within the PSC Program.

 Please visit the Registrar's Office for a listing of the academic calendar and important dates and deadlines.